 Maquoketa Valley Parents,

-My guess is that you will be hearing from me again next week as our planning continues.
-As always, please do not hesitate to reach out to me or one of our staff members if you have any questions and please stay safe!
+As always, please do not hesitate to reach out to me if you have any questions!